 Here are some options for weekend adventures, most of which are only a few hours' drive away from Istanbul.

-Edirne for a day trip or a weekend getaway from Istanbul as it's only a two-hour drive to the west of Istanbul, and is situated close to the border with Greece and Bulgaria.
-It was the capital of the early Ottoman Empire and there is therefore some wonderful Ottoman architecture and mosques to explore in the city.
+Edirne is perfect for a day trip or a weekend getaway from Istanbul, as it's only a two-hour drive to the west of Istanbul and is close to the border with Greece and Bulgaria.
+It was the capital of the early Ottoman Empire, so the city has some beautiful Ottoman architecture and mosques to explore.
 The easiest and cheapest way to reach Edirne from Istanbul is to take a bus.

 Gallipoli and Troy